Average Riverside County Gas Price Records Largest Decrease Since Dec. 8

-RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County dropped Wednesday for the fifth consecutive day, decreasing 4.2 cents to $6.026, one day after recording its largest decrease since Dec.
-8, 4.9 cents.
+RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County recorded its largest decrease since Dec.
+8 Thursday, dropping 5.1 cents to $5.975, falling under $6 for the first time since Sept.
+26.

-The average price has dropped five consecutive days, decreasing 12.5 cents, according to figures from the AAA and Oil Price Information Service.
-It is 1.8 cents more than one week ago and 74.1 cents higher than one month ago but 33.3 cents less than one year ago when the average price was approaching a record.
+The average price has dropped six consecutive days, decreasing 17.6 cents, including 4.2 cents Wednesday, according to figures from the AAA and Oil Price Information Service.

+The average price is 14 cents less than one week ago and 39.8 cents lower than one year ago when it rose to a record $6.373 but 69 cents higher than one month ago.

 The decreasing prices follow a run of 22 increases in 24 days totaling 86.6 cents that boosted the average price to its highest amount since Oct.
 12.